emodnetseabedhabitats/seabottom-statistics/README.md

 characteristics of the European seas to be successfully used to evaluate the bottom ki- netic energy.
-In 2022 it was decided to implement all software in the form of a library which would provide a way to easily extract the desired estimates using only CMEMS oceanographic outputs and EMODnet bathymetryes.
+In 2022 it was decided to implement all software in the form of a library which would provide a way to easily extract the desired estimates using only CMEMS oceanographic outputs and EMODnet bathymetry.
 The code is written in Python for several (good) reasons.
 The first is that it is a widely used language which has been adopted by almost all scientific communities.
 Second is that is particularly apt to work in object-oriented environments, has effective methods to deal